chesterbeckett/chesterbeckett.github.io/_posts/2024-07-02-AppSrvCertError.md

 The scenario I saw this on was a .Net Web App, and in this case, specifically Asp.Net v4.8.

 I was able to replicate this issue on two totally seperate environments, both on .NET.
-Interestingly though, I tried reproducing this issue on a PHP Web App, and it never had the same error, the certificate uploaded ok.
-Which tells me that .NET has very specific requirements for SSL Certs on Web Apps.
+Interestingly though, I tried reproducing this issue on a PHP Web App, and it never had the same error initially, the certificate uploaded ok.
+Later on, I managed to get the same error on a PHP Web App, so consistency seems to be an issue here.

+Or could just be Az Portal gremlins.

 # Check Your Certificate Against the Web App Requirements